 Haredi is often translated as ultra-orthodox Judaism.
 Haredim (plural for Haredi) believe in the Devine Laws that are strictly observed, and refuse to modify Judaism to meet contemporary needs.
 In Israel and throughout the world, Haredim live in insular communities with limited contact to the outside world.
 Their lives revolve around the study of the Torah, prayer, religion and family.
 Television, films, secular publications and the Internet are not a part of their world.
 They tend to have their own economies, educational systems, medical services, welfare institutions and Gemachs; free loan societies for everything from money to household items (Feferman & Malchi, 2010).

 The distinctive dress of Haredim helps them to define, and then insulate, their communities, and maintain a traditional and spiritual focus.
 They dress as their ancestors dressed in 18th and 19th century Europe.
-The men wear black suits and white shirts, and to cover their heads with black, wide-brimmed hats.
+The men wear black suits and white shirts, and cover their heads with black, wide-brimmed hats.
 The men also generally have beards and side-locks called peyot (Kaplan & Sivan, 2003).

 Women, in line with strict standards of modesty, tend to wear long skirts and shirts with long sleeves and high necklines.
 The women get married at a fairly young age (18-21), and are then required to cover their heads with scarves, hats or wigs.
 There is a strict separation between the genders in areas of education, religious worship, social services and other activities in the public arena (Friedman, 1991).